 One of the most touristic, noisy, uncomfortable and … majestic places in Rome?
 Piazza di Spagna with the gorgeous Church of the Santissima Trinità dei Monti on the top of it is indeed an unforgettable sight!
 Spanish steps going down from the Church to square are crowded even at night, and notorious vendors of red roses try to push the flowers in everyone’s arms round the clock and yet you keep coming back to it every time you visit.

-The fountain at the square is called Fontana della Barcaccia, or Fountain of the Old Boat, is is a masterpiece of Pietro and Gian Lorenzo Bernini (father and son respectively) opened in 1629.
-It’s reflects the devastating flood of the late 16th century when the boats were the only transport for moving along Rome.
+The fountain on the square is called Fontana della Barcaccia, or Fountain of the Old Boat, and this is a masterpiece of Pietro and Gian Lorenzo Bernini (father and son respectively) opened in 1629.
+Its reflects the devastating flood of the late 16th century when the boats were the only transport for moving along Rome.

 Interesting: Piazza di Spagna has a strong British presence: in 1821 famous poet John Keats died of tuberculosis in a house located near the Spanish steps (26 Piazza di Spagna) aged only 25 years.
 Now this place is a Keats-Shelley House Museum dedicated to British Romanticism and poets who praised the Eternal City in their works.

 Another historic spot in the vicinity is The Antico Caffè Greco on Via dei Condotti which opened its doors in 1760.

 Lots of fancy shops like Dior, Valentino, Gucci etc are located in this area – so if you’re interested in shopping, it might be your destination alongside with Corso Vittorio Emanuele II.